splunk/public-o11y-docs/get-started/get-started-guide/onboarding-readiness.rst

 Plan your team structure
 ---------------------------

-A user with an admin role can manage teams, which includes adding and removing regular users and assigning a team admin.
+Create a plan for your team structure and user roles within teams.
+A user with an admin role can manage teams, which includes adding and removing users and assigning a team manager.
+For an overview of the various team roles and permissions, see :ref:`about-team-roles`.

-By default, users can join or leave teams at will.
-For larger organizations, you might want enhanced team security.
+By default, every user can join any team in your organization.
+If you want to restrict users from being able to join any team, you can turn on the enhanced team security setting.
 Use enhanced team security to assign usage rights to each team and their associated tokens.
 See :ref:`enhanced-team-security`.

-You can also assign team-specific notifications for alerts triggered by the detectors that you set up.
-Team-specific notifications give your teams different escalation methods for their alerts.
-See :ref:`admin-team-notifications`.

 .. _token-mgmt: